What is a makerspace?

-Materials are not provided by the makerspace, please bring your own.
+Materials are not generally available at the MakerSpace; members should plan to bring your own.
 Check with a staff member to see what materials/consumables your tool uses before you start a project.
-You're welcome to use the leftovers from other makers (staff will show you where), and we do have some materials available for purchase (laserable plywood, acrylic, end mills, etc.)
+Often makers donate their leftover materials for general use (staff will show you where), and we do have a few materials available for purchase (laserable plywood, acrylic, end mills, etc.).

 Do you have project storage available?